-Did you know, there are many vegetables that thrive well in the cool season ?
-Quite a few of them can be harvested in fall and winter, including beets.
+There are many crops that thrive well in the cool season .
+In fact, quite a few of them can be harvested in fall and winter, including beets.

 What’s more, some of these can not only withstand winter (including snow with proper protection) — they turn out to be more flavorful and sweeter!

 Here is a list of vegetables that can be harvested in fall, winter, or early spring.

 Harvesting just before the first frost is advisable but with proper protection, they can handle even a hard frost.